CEGRcode/scriptmanager-docs/docs/bam-manipulation/merge-bam.md

 <img src={require('/../static/md-img/BAM_Manipulation/MergeBAMWindow.png').default} style={{width:70+'%'}}/>

 This is frequently used for replicate merging.
-All input files loaded will be saved to a merged BAM file with the default `merged_BAM.bam` but user-customizable filename in the "Output Directory".
+All input files loaded will be merged to a single BAM file.

+### File inputs (BAM list)
+Make sure your inputs are properly formatted and use the appropriate `.bam` extension.
+This script also supports bulk selection and processing of files.

+### Output File Name (BAM)
+The output merged BAM will be named according to the user-customizable text field that defaults to `merged_BAM.bam`.

 :::tip

-Make sure to keep the `.bam` file extension to follow bioinformatics best practices.
+Make sure if you change the filename that you keep the `.bam` file extension.
 :::

 ### Use multiple CPUs
 User may speed up the merging by checking this box to allow threading for parallelization of the merge and sort algorithms.

-### Generate BAI file
+### Generate BAI file (GUI only)
 By checking this box, the script will automatically generate a BAI index file for each new filtered BAM file.

-:::note
+:::caution
-The CLI cannot index the resulting BAM file.
+The CLI will not index the resulting BAM file.
 The user must use appropriate [samtools][samtools-index]/[Picard][picard-index] command to generate BAI.
 :::

 ## Command Line Interface (Picard and Samtools)